-Quite likely, Luke inserts this next story into his narrative to contrast the period before the outpouring of the Spirit with all that occurs afterward.
+Quite likely, Luke inserted this next story into his account to contrast the period before the outpouring of the Spirit with all that occurred afterward.

 - (Acts 1:12-14) – “Then returned they unto Jerusalem from the mount called Olivet, which is nigh unto Jerusalem, a Sabbath day’s journey off.
 And when they arrived, they went up into the upper chamber, where they were abiding, both Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus, and Simon the Zealot, and Judas the son of James.
 These all with one accord continued steadfastly in prayer, with the women, and Mary the mother of Jesus, and with his brethren.”

 The passage confirms that Jesus departed for heaven from the Mount of Olives.
 A “Sabbath day’s journey” was the walking distance allowed under Jewish tradition on the Sabbath, a little over one kilometer.

 Whether the Ascension occurred on the Sabbath is not the point.
 The passage stresses the nearness of Olivet to the city of Jerusalem, the designated place where the long-awaited redemption of the nations would commence.

 The Book of Acts emphasizes that the age of the Spirit began in the city of Jerusalem.
 It was from there that the Gospel spread to the far corners of the Roman Empire, and all this was in fulfillment of Scripture and empowered by the Holy Spirit.

 During the ten-day period between the Ascension and Pentecost, the newly formed community remained incomplete without the empowering presence of the Spirit, and therefore, it was not yet equipped to carry out its mission of proclaiming the Kingdom of God to the “uttermost parts of the Earth.”